arungudelli/angularjswiki/content/en/fontawesome/fa-user-check.md

-## Rotate User Check Icon using fa-rotate-x
+## Rotate fa-user-check Icon using fa-rotate-x
 To rotate the font awesome icon fa-user-check, Use fa-rotate-x class

 Where 'x' represents degree of rotation.